sogelink-research/tree-segmentation/notes/Plans_of_Action/Plan_of_Action_2024-04-15.md

 ## Next goals

-The goals for the next week are the following:
+The goals for this week are the following:

+- Look for ways to **programmatically create a tree instance segmentation dataset** using the LiDAR point cloud data.
+For this, the most interesting properties seem to be:
+    - the XYZ coordinates,
+    - the number of returns,
+    - the intensity.
+- Also look if there exist some small datasets I haven't found yet